 Use a round dining table

-Square dining tables, with their sharp and definitive corners, can oftentimes restrict a space.
+Square dining tables, with their sharp and definitive corners, can frequently restrict a space.
 Meanwhile, a round dining table gives an illusion of openness and comfort.
-Round dining tables also seat more people, which will give buyers the illusion of room.
+Round dining tables also seat more people, which will provide buyers with the dream of the room.

-Round tables also physically take up less space, which is absolutely essential when showing off a small dining area to potential buyers.
-If you complete it with nesting chairs that are carved perfectly to the edge of the table, it’s sure to be even more effective.
+Round tables also physically take up less space, which is essential when showing off a small dining area to potential buyers.
+If you complete it with nesting chairs that are carved perfectly to the edge of the table, it’s sure to be even more useful.

 Due to the lack of corners, a round table makes for a better flow around the room.
 It’s easier to navigate around one, which gives the impression of space.